gpbl/SwiftChart/README.md

 You can use `chart.valueForSeries()` to access the value for the touched position.

-The `x: Float` argument refers to the value on the x-axis: it is inferred from the horizontal position of the touch event, and may be not part of the series values.
+The `x: Double` argument refers to the value on the x-axis: it is inferred from the horizontal position of the touch event, and may be not part of the series values.

 The `left: CGFloat` is the x position on the chart’s view, starting from the left side.
 It may be used to set the  position for a label moving above the chart: